 Before we get into my top 3 validation activities let’s get clear on our definition.
 Food safety validation is obtaining evidence that an activity, if properly implemented, is capable of controlling the hazard to a specified outcome.

 Critical control point (CCP) validation is the most recognized food safety validation you will come across.
 It involves making sure that whatever critical limits you have defined in your HACCP Plan will actually work.
-Some common CCP food safety validation include time – temperature relationships, storage temperatures and chemical dosing concentrations.
+Some common CCP critical limit validation include time – temperature relationships, storage temperatures and chemical dosing concentrations.
 You can generally find references back to legislation for any cooking or storage temperatures.

 How did you come up with the shelf life or expiry date coding for your finished product?
 Did you take a guess or did you copy what your competitor has on their products?
 Both options are not acceptable.